fxj/screens/README.md

 # screens - ctrl js captures input for node.js to broadcast to screen js

-Please refer to it to learn how to run this application.
+Please refer to the contents in the directory to learn how to run this application.